Melissa-Belvadi-Library-Projects/C5.1_Harvester/docs/installation.md

+# Steps to get this running

+## Step 1 - Download the code into a folder on your hard drive that you plan to keep it all in:
+* Decide where on your hard drive you want all of this, the code and reports, to be stored.
+Everything will stay in that one folder/directory tree.
+For instance, you might want to make a folder within your "My Documents" called "COUNTER_Harvester" so create that.
+You can call it whatever you like.
+* On the repository starting page, find the green Code menu pulldown - open it then click on Download zip and save the file to the folder you created for it.
+* Unzip the downloaded zip file directly into that folder.

+## Step 2 - Make sure you have Python3 and the required packages installed

 This is written entirely in python (python 3), so it will run on Windows, Mac, and Linux.
 It was developed and tested in Ubuntu Linux.

 Python is an "interpreted" language, which means you just need to make sure you have python3 and the required "packages' installed,